 One additional “pro” that I’ll add here, though, is that when you hover on the design button, it brings up a few of the most commonly used options, like the size you need for a Facebook cover photo.

 Lastly, Collage is for mashing pictures together, which is extremely useful.
-You don’t have to worry about getting the spacing right, and PicMonkey has tons of options for pre-made templates.
+You don’t have to worry about getting the spacing right, and PicMonkey has tons of options for pre-made collage templates.
 You can also choose to edit a template as you go by adding more photos or playing with the sizing.

 Want to change the dimensions of any of the template’s spots for pictures?
 Simply position along the border until you get the little arrows and then drag left, right, up, or down.
 The template will change (and your pictures with it).

 Lastly, you can choose the spacing and color for the background.
 If you change the overall size of your collage to be bigger or smaller, you may want to change this spacing, since these won’t change relatively.
 You can also move the spacing to zero, which puts the images directly next to one another, or you can choose a transparent background.